whyfari/nodeDockerList/README.md

 docker pull whyfari/demo-app
 ```

-## run container using image
+# run container using image
-- run a container (name it app01) using the image (pulled from docker hub or build)
+- run a container (name it app01) using the image (pulled from docker or build manually running)
 - expose container port 8080 to local 8080
-- on wsl was having issues w/o exposing to localhost because I couldn't access the private ip (looked up via docker inpsect) outside in the browser even though I can curl it inside wsl
+- on wsl was can't hit private ip (looked up via docker inpsect) outside in windows using the the browser even though I can curl it inside wsl

 ```
 # if built manually
 docker run --rm -dt --name app01 -p 8080:8080 appimage

-# if pulled from docker hub
+# pull or used pulled from docker hub
 docker run --rm -dt --name app01 -p 8080:8080 whyfari/demo-app
 ```

-## visit website
+# visit website
 ```
 curl localhost:8080
 ```